List of Monster High characters: Blair, Buddy, and Raine

 Blair, Buddy, and Raine (voiced by Courtney Lin, Scott Menville, and Kausar Mohammed respectively) are three human gothic teenagers who attend Clawdeen's former human school.
 Blair is a short girl with light skin, white hair and brown eyes.
 Buddy is a tall boy with big built, tanned skin, blue hair and brown eyes.
 Raine is a tall and lean non-binary teen with tanned skin, green hair and brown eyes.
 They have always bullied Clawdeen for her interest in monsters and call her "monster girl".
 In "Case of the Moondays", it is shown that they are monster hunters, although this was more of Blair's interest.
 In "Moonlit Fieldtrip", Buddy befriends Barkimedes, keeping his werewolf identity a secret.

 Catarina Stripe

-Catarina Stripe (voiced by Mary Jane Wells) is a werecat who is the mother of Toralei Stripe who serves as the main antagonist of the TV series.
+Catarina Stripe (voiced by Mary Jane Wells) is a werecat who is the mother of Toralei Stripe.
 She became the leader of the werecreatures following the disappearance of Selena Wolf and has since been neglectful towards her daughter.
 The Boo Crew have their final showdown with her in "The Monster Way", in which she used a talisman with the powers of all the monsters to rule all monsterkind before she is defeated by Clawdeen's sacrifice.
 When Selena Wolf returned from Beheme, Catarina was deposed as leader of the werecreatures as Clawdeen is sworn in to that role by her mother.